+\$aaCjAns

 Name Set Alarm Mode

 Description Sets the High/Low alarm of the specified input channel in the addressed ADAM-6200 module to either Latching or Momentary mode.

 Syntax \$aaCjAhs(cr)

+\$ is a delimiter character.

-work address of an ADAM-6200 module.
+aa (range 00-FF) represents the 2-character hexadecimal slave net- work address of an ADAM-6200 module.
 (Always 01)

 Cj identifies the desired channel j (j : 0 to 7).

 A is the Set Alarm Mode command.

 h indicates alarm types (H = High alarm, L = Low alarm)

 s indicates alarm modes (M = Momentary mode,

 L = Latching mode)

+(cr) represents terminating character, carriage return (0Dh)

+Response !aa(cr) if the command was valid

+?aa(cr) if an invalid operation was entered.

+There is no response if the system detects a syntax error or communi- cation error or if the address does not exist.

+! delimiter indicating a valid command was received.

+aa represents the 2-character hexadecimal slave address of the corre- sponding ADAM-6200 module.

+(cr) represents terminating character, carriage return (0Dh)

 Example Channel 1 of the ADAM-6200 module at address 01h is instructed to set its High alarm in Latching mode.
 The module confirms that the command has been received.

 ASCII Command: \$01C1AHL(cr)

+Response: !01(cr)

 \$aaCjAh

 Name Read Alarm Mode

-Description Returns the alarm mode for the specified channel in the specified address of an ADAM-6200 module.
-(Always 01) Cj identifies the desired channel j (j : 0 to 7).
+Description Returns the alarm mode for the specified channel in the specified ADAM-6200 module.

 Syntax \$aaCjAh(cr)

+\$ is a delimiter character.

+aa(range 00-FF)represents the 2-character hexadecimal slave address of an ADAM-6200 module.
+(Always 01)

+Cj identifies the desired channel j (j : 0 to 7).

 A is the Read Alarm Mode command.

 h indicates the alarm types (H = High alarm,

 L = Low alarm)

+(cr) represents terminating character, carriage return (0Dh)

-Response !aas(cr) if the command was valid
+Response laas(cr) if the command was valid

+?aa(cr) if an invalid operation was entered.

+There is no response if the system detects a syntax error or communi- cation error or if the address does not exist.

+! delimiter indicating a valid command was received.

-aa presents the 2-character hexadecimal slave address of the corres indicates alarm modes (M = Momentary mode, return its Low alarm mode.
-The system responds that it is in Momentary mode.
+aa presents the 2-character hexadecimal slave address of the corre- sponding ADAM-6200 module.

+s indicates alarm modes (M = Momentary mode,

 L = Latching mode)

+(cr) represents terminating character, carriage return (0Dh)

-Example Channel 1 of the ADAM-6200 module at address 01h is instructed to
+Example Channel 1 of the ADAM-6200 module at address 01h is instructed to return its Low alarm mode.
+The system responds that it is in Momen- tary mode.

 ASCII Command: \$01C1AL(cr)

 Response: !01M(cr)